mlatewoo/nsp-workflow/unsupported/7x50/model-driven/portMove/README.md

 ## MDC - Port Move 7x50

 ### Description
-This workflow will move all L2 and L3 services from one port to another.
+This workflow will move all L2 and L3 services from one port to another using the MDC RESTCONF API.
 The destination port will be configured to be an exact replica of the source port.

 ### Version
 MDC Port Move 7x50 - version 1.0